 Applications were due by Aug.
 31, 2018 for: Fred Granek Ambassador, P2 Champion, P2 Educator, P2 Student, P2 Program, Multi-media, or P2 Volunteer of the Year to compete to join the ranks of previous winners.

 Since 1995, The National Pollution Prevention Roundtable (NPPR) has recognized the very best in Pollution Prevention with its annual awards.
-The Most Valuable Pollution Prevention Awards (MVP2) recognize the P2 efforts of Local Government, State Government, Federal Government, Tribal, Not-for-profit and private industry and this year will also be recognizing education through our new educator and student of the year awards.
+The Most Valuable Pollution Prevention Awards (MVP2) recognize the P2 efforts of Local Government, State Government, Federal Government, Tribal, Not-for-profit, private industry, educator and student of the year awards.

 Project, Multimedia and Champion awards are judged on five broad criteria: innovation, measurable results, transferability, commitment, and optimization of available project resources.
 Volunteer, Ambassador, Educator and Student awards are judged on broader criteria specific to each award but take into account the above key criteria as well.

 The MVP2 Awards are awarded in seven categories, past recipients are listed on our Past MVP2 Recipients page.
 If you would like more information, please send us an email at email@example.com.